brandmaker/devportal-website/README.md

 This static site generator uses 11ty.

 ## Automatic Build
-Whenever something is pushed to the master branch (or pull request to master), the _side folder will be generated and pushed to the branch 'published-pages'.
+Whenever something is pushed to the master branch (or pull request to master), the _site folder will be generated and pushed to the branch 'published-pages'.
 This branch is the soucce for GitHub pages (https://developers.brandmaker.com/) \
 GitHub will do it automatically with Actions. \